Labour Order

-The Labor Order (Huân chương lao động) is an award conferred or posthumously conferred by the Government of Vietnam on individuals and conferred on collectives that have recorded outstanding achievements in labor, creativity or national construction.
+The Labour Order (Huân chương lao động) is an award conferred or posthumously conferred by the Government of Vietnam on individuals and conferred on collectives that have recorded outstanding achievements in labor, creativity or national construction.
 There are three Labour Order awards.
 The basic award is the 3rd class which has one star, the 2nd class award has two stars and the highest 1st class award has three stars.

 Criteria

 The Labor Order may be conferred or posthumously conferred on individuals who satisfy one of the following criteria: